 Mike Dadson Ph.D.
-Clinical Counsellor operates his clinic out of Langley, BC.
+Clinical Counsellor operates his clinic in Langley, BC.

 See Mike Dadson’s YouTube Videos at https://www.youtube.com/channel/UCLnx2V8zK9VEg60V5NH2fDQ

 There are many reasons for deciding to see a professional counselor or therapist.
 There are the most common reasons, which include grief, substance abuse, depression, anxiety, mood management, relationship difficulties, trauma and PTSD.
 A more subtle and common reason that we don’t often consider is dissatisfaction.
 Sometimes we are not getting what we want out of life and the direction our lives are going in.
 In fact, long term dissatisfaction is also a sign of depression, but we often fail to see it as depression.

 Sometimes our level of dissatisfaction, anxiety, grief, depression, or PTSD symptoms do not seem to get better in spite of our efforts to pull ourselves out of a slump.
 In these cases, therapy can not only be very helpful, but it can change our lives, so we become happier and more productive and experience a deeper sense of purpose and meaning.
 In order for this shift to take place we need to choose the right professional.
 In fact, research shows the quality of the therapeutic relationship is the most important factor contributing to growth and change, and is more important than the theoretical orientation or interventions.
 So how do we choose?
 Online searches help and certainly personal recommendations for a clinic are also a great start, but eventually the best indicator will be that first session.
 What to look for?